Reed-CompBio/spras/docs/prms/rwr.rst

 -------------

 RWR considers the union of ``sources`` and ``targets`` as the input active nodes.
-The input interactome is treated as directed, and the output subnetwork is also directed.
+Input interactome directionality is considered, and the output subnetwork is also directed.

 Implementation Details